XPRNetwork/grant-framework/README.md

 ## Application Process

 1. Fork this repo
+2. Go to the `applications` folder
+3. Add File `your_project.md` using the template below
-2. Make a copy of [(applications/application-template.md)](applications/application-template.md)
+4. Make a copy of [(applications/application-template.md)](applications/application-template.md)
-3. Name the file after your own project and put it in the `applications` folder
+5. Paste the contents into your new file
-4. Fill out the template with the details of your own project
+6. Fill out the template with the details of your own project
+7. When you're done, commit the changes **directly to the master branch**
-5. When you're done, create a Pull Request for **your_project.md** file
+8. Create a Pull Request for **your_project.md** file

 ## Application Process